neel216/resume_analyzer/README.md

 # Resume Analyzer
-An automated resume reviewer to analyze a federal sector resume and provide basic feedback (length, sentiment, spelling)
+An automated resume reviewer to analyze a federal sector resume and provide basic feedback (length, sentiment, spelling).
+Currently, the only supported extension for the reviewer is Word documents (.docx).
+The most functionality from the program can be achieved on a Windows system.

 ## Usage
 **READ ALL INSTRUCTIONS BEFORE BEGINNING INSTALLATION**